early college

 TCAT Dual Enrollment

-The TCAT Dual Enrollment program is an opportunity for students interested in Applied Technology fields such as cosmetology, electricity, welding, collision repair, and advanced manufacturing, to earn up to a third of the technical diploma while in high school.
+The TCAT Dual Enrollment program is an opportunity for high school students to earn up to a third of their college diploma while still in high school.
+This program is valid only for students at select county high schools, and valid only for TCAT fields such as:

 • Academic Recommendation